shwetapai/Predicting-Success-of-a-Kickstarter-Campaign-based-on-its-campaign-description/README.md

 **Part 2**

-After fitting the best optmized model on the testing set, I plan to build an app that would predict the severity of a cliam.It would be helpful to the company to make better business decisions.
+After fitting the best optmized model on the testing set, I plan to build an app that would predict the severity of a claim.It would be helpful to the company to make better business decisions.